Curved commutators in the plane: Preliminaries

 \subsection{Change of variables}

 We study the following monomial curve

-The complementary case of curves $\gamma$ satisfying that their graph ``intersects adjacents quadrants'' was dealt with in \cite{OIKARI-PARABOLIC}; although, the argument was explicitly given only in the parabolic case $\gamma(t) = (t, t^2)$.
-In fact, big portions of the proofs become, at the very least, significantly more laborous to run through directly with these general $\beta = (\beta_1,\beta_2)$ and thus, in retrospect, the following simple change of variables becomes very useful:
+The complementary case of curves $\gamma$ satisfying that their graph ``intersects adjacent quadrants'' was dealt with in \cite{OIKARI-PARABOLIC}; although, the argument was explicitly given only in the parabolic case $\gamma(t) = (t, t^2)$.
+In fact, many parts of the proofs become, at the very least, significantly more laborious to run through directly with these general $\beta = (\beta_1,\beta_2)$ and thus, in retrospect, the following simple change of variables becomes very useful:

 where $\tilde \gamma (t)= ( |t| \sign t, |t|^{\beta_2/{\beta_1}} \sign t)$.
 Hence we will assume in the future that $\beta_1=1$ and $\beta_2=:\beta>1$.